OUR ADVISORY BOARD

 During his career, Raoul was appointed Government Corporate Counsel of the Office of the Government Corporate Counsel (OGCC) and served as chief lawyer of all government corporations of the country.
 In 2016, he served as Undersecretary of the Department of Transportation (DOTr).
 During his tenure, he reviewed major concession agreements and other contracts between the government and the private sector.

 Raoul obtained his Bachelor of Arts Degree (Major in Political Science) from the University of Santo Tomas.
 He later earned his Bachelor of Laws degree from San Beda University and took up further law studies at the University of Sydney.

 Julian is a Program and Project Director with 34 years’ international experience from the UK, the Middle East and Australia in delivering significant public infrastructure with a customer focus.
 He has successfully delivered multimillion-dollar collaborative and integrated infrastructure programs across numerous multidisciplinary project management challenges, such as the Transport Network Reconstruction Program that reconnected communities, freight transport and agricultural industries after the devastating floods across South East Queensland in 2011.

-Julian has a passion for developing trusting, collaborative and enduring relationships across diverse teams and key stakeholders to deliver meaningful outcomes and to leave sustainable legacies for people and communities.
-His comprehensive understanding of leading and operating within an integrated and multidisciplinary program and project environments ideally positions him to share his experiences to enhance and focus the value that Masy Consultants aspirations and vision can bring in enhancing the wellbeing and resilience of disadvantaged communities.
+Julian has a passion for developing trusting, collaborative and enduring relationships across diverse teams and key stakeholders to deliver meaningful outcomes and leave sustainable legacies for people and communities.
+His comprehensive understanding of leading and operating within an integrated and multidisciplinary program and project environments ideally positions him to share his experiences to enhance and focus on the value that Masy Consultants' aspirations and vision can bring in enhancing the wellbeing and resilience of disadvantaged communities.